Hiroki Ioka: Post retirement

 He currently trains and manages young fighters at the Ioka Boxing Gym (Ioka Promotions), and appears on local television shows from time to time.

 In 2000, Ioka fought a 14-year-old Koki Kameda in a two-round exhibition match, which was broadcast as part of a television documentary on the Kameda family.
 Kameda was training at the Green Tsuda Gym at the time, where Ioka trained for much of his career.
 Kameda scored a knockdown on the former two division title holder from a left straight and right hook combination, but the referee ruled it as a slip.
-The fight ended up as a two-round draw decision.
+The fight ended up as a two-round draw.
 Kameda would go on to controversially win one of Ioka's former titles; the WBA light-flyweight title.

-His nephew, Kazuto Ioka, has won six amateur boxing titles, and is a four-weight world champion, having held the WBA and WBC mini-flyweight titles between 2011 and 2012, the WBA light-flyweight title between 2012 and 2014, and the WBA flyweight title between 2015 and 2017.
-He currently holds the WBO super-flyweight title.
+His nephew, Kazuto Ioka, has won six amateur boxing titles, and is a four-weight world champion, having held the WBA and WBC mini-flyweight titles between 2011 and 2012, the WBA light-flyweight title between 2012 and 2014, the WBA flyweight title between 2015 and 2017, the WBO super-flyweight title from 2019 to 2022, and the WBA super-flyweight title from 2023 to 2024.